 I don’t know, but I doubt if this “light” is part of the physical universe.
 I doubt if it would register on a photometer.
 It’s not from the sun, not electricity, and it’s not neurons firing.
 It’s not like that.
 Instead, my sense is, these flash-luminosities are not of the mortal body but, rather, of the inner astral body, very momentarily, shining through.
-I think it’s spiritual light which we normally, right now, do not have access to.
+I think it’s spiritual light, a higher grade of light, which we normally, right now, do not have access to.

 Editor's note: See the other-side channeled testimony of Sir John Pensley regarding the unveiling of previously-unseen reality coming to us as "tiny flashes" of light.
 I submit that Twin Souls, within their own domain of discovery of "what's real", might also experience this smallest incremental luminescent display in the form of what Elenchus calls "sparkles in the head."
-This should not seem strange as Twins, even as children, might become privy to the unfolding of "ultimate reality."
+This should not be counted as a strange thing for Twins, because, even as children, they might experience this as they become privy to the unfolding of "ultimate reality."

-In the Kairissi-and-Elenchus dialogues, he tried to tell her something, but I suspect she didn’t understand, and may have thought it very likely unlikely.
-However, he attempted to explain that, when they were children, long before he had any real feelings for her, in her presence he would sometimes feel these “sparkles in his head.”
-Actually, he was still too much that “insensate worm” to consciously notice what was happening to him, and it was only decades later, as a mature man, looking back on what had happened to him when she was around, that he put it all together.
+In the Kairissi-and-Elenchus dialogues, he tried to tell her something, but I suspect she didn’t understand and may have thought it to be unlikely.
+However, he attempted to explain that, when they were children, long before he had any real feelings for her, in her presence he would sometimes vaguely become aware of these “sparkles in the head.”
+He was still too much that “insensate worm” to consciously notice what was happening to him, and it would be only decades later, as a mature man, looking back on what had happened to him when she was around, that he put it all together.
 Nevertheless, even as a young child, in the company of the one whom he would someday call “Twin Soul,” he experienced the “sparkles in the head.”
-Only with her, no one else, and, further, not in any other context during those years of immaturity.
+But only with her, and no one else.

 There are many different kinds of “portals” to higher intelligence and spiritual evolvement, but we will discover that one’s Twin opens the long-barred doors of the soul, ready or not, as no other pedagogue.
-She's the one who has keys to all the locks on the Dazzling Darkness.
+She's the only one possessing the keys to unlock the Dazzling Darkness.

 Kairissi.
 There’s always some new insight to add or modify.
 And so, what do you do with that fresh addendum if you’re stuck with paper-print?

-E. It doesn’t work very well.
-You and I live this way; every day we get new “messages,” and sometimes even in the middle of the night.
+E. You and I live this way; every day we get new “messages,” late at night, too, and even in dreams.

 E. With the old physics, science or truth or reality is “out there.”
 If an experiment was performed, one could stand behind a plate glass barrier and be detached from the proceedings.

-K. The experiment is “over there,” and I’m “over here” behind the glass, totally separate.
+K. There's distance between the observer and observed.
+The experiment is “over there,” and I’m “over here” behind the glass, totally separate.

-E. Everyone was pleased with this arrangement for a hundreds of years.
+E. Everyone in science was pleased with this arrangement for hundreds of years.
 But it all went awry when it was discovered that a particle is changed simply by observing it.
-In fact, the particle is changed in specific ways, depending what one is looking for.
+In fact, the particle is changed in specific ways, depending on what one is looking for.